mvcb01/filmdepot/README.md

 ### Link command

-Search [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) using the parsed movie names from existing visits.
+Search [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) using the parsed movie names and release dates from existing visits.

 ```
   --search                  search locally and online